wokwi/wokwi-docs/docs/wokwi-ci/getting-started.md

 wokwi-cli --timeout 10000
 ```

+## AI Agent Integration

+The Wokwi CLI includes experimental support for the [Model Context Protocol (MCP)](./mcp-support), enabling AI agents to interact with Wokwi's simulation capabilities.
+This allows AI assistants to run automated tests, simulate hardware behavior, and integrate Wokwi into AI-powered development workflows.

 ## Next Steps

 - [Install the Wokwi CLI](./cli-installation) to run your firmware on your local machine or CI system.
 - [Write automation scenarios](./automation-scenarios) to automate the simulation and test your firmware.
 - [Use Wokwi with GitHub Actions](./github-actions) to run your tests on every commit.
 - [Check out the example projects](./github-actions#examples) that are set up to run on Wokwi CI.
+- [Set up MCP support](./mcp-support) to integrate Wokwi with AI agents.
 - [Join the Wokwi Discord server](https://wokwi.com/discord) to get help and share your projects with the community.